-32. The management has planned to implement various cost saving measures with improved operational efficiency of the plant and is in process of mobilizing resources to continue the manufacturing operations of the Company.
-Further, there has been significant decline in the spread and impact of pandemic.
-Considering the improved situation and steps initiated by the management, the management is of the view that the operations of the Company shall continue in near foreseeable future with improved operational efficiency and therefore these financial statements are continued to be presented on going concern basis.
+33. The management has planned to implement various cost saving measures with improved operational efficiency of the plant and is in process of mobilizing resources to continue the manufacturing operations of the company.
+Further, there has been significant decline in the spread of pandemic.
+Considering the improved situation and steps initiated by the management and restructuring of loans by the lender and introduction of fund by the Promoter's, the management is of the view that the operations of the company shall continue in near foreseeable future with improved operational efficiency and therefore these financial statements are continued to be presented on going concern basis.

-33. Financial Instruments
+34. Financial Instruments